laissongermano/laissongermano/README.md

 ## Welcome to my profile <3
-My name is Laisson Bruno, and I'm a front end developer with 3+ years of experience.
+My name is Laisson Bruno, and I'm a Software developer with 3+ years of experience.

 # How to talk with me:
 - Website: https://www.laissonbruno.com/